PgBiel/elembic/src/types/types.typ

     overrides.input = ("any",)
   }

-  if ("check" in overrides or "output" in overrides) and "default" not in overrides {
+  if "default" not in overrides and typeinfo.default != () and ("check" in overrides or "output" in overrides and "any" not in overrides.output and typeinfo.output.any(o => o not in overrides.output)) {
-    // Not sure if default would fit those criteria anymore overrides.default = ()
+    // Not sure if default would fit those criteria anymore:
+    // 1.
+By overriding the check, it's possible that a type such as positive int (check: int > 0) would no longer
+    // have an acceptable default when changing its check to, say, negative int (check: int < 0).
+    // 2.
+By overriding the output and removing previous output types, it's possible the default no longer has a valid type (it must be a valid output). overrides.default = ()
   }